RobinLinde/MapCompleteVScode/README.md

 - Definition support for the layer names
 - Definintion support for icons
 - Autocompletion for tagRenderings in questions.json
-- Definition support for tagRenderings in questions.json
+- Definition support for tagRenderings
+- Autocompletion for filter keys in questions.json
+- Definition support for filter keys